2018wzh/lpr-dumper/README.md

 make
 ```

-This will compile the kernel module and create `lpr_parser.ko`.
+This will compile the kernel module and create `lpr_dumper.ko`.

 ## Usage